Sortix

 It is a hobbyist operating system written from scratch with its own base system, including kernel and standard library, as well as ports of third party software.
 It has a straightforward installer and can be developed under itself.
 Releases come with the source code in /src, ready for tinkering.

 It has been in development since February 08 2011 by a single developer and contributors.
-Though the system is stable and capable right now, it is still early in development, and a number of crucial features haven't been made yet.
-Releases are made yearly and future releases will add features such as networking, SMP, and USB that were skipped in favor of becoming self-hosting now.
+The latest nightly builds are a stable and capable server platform, a powerful development platform, and a simple desktop solution.
+The system is still young and future releases will add missing features such as SMP and USB support.

 Sortix 1.0 was released in March 2016.
-Its goal is to be an self-hosting system, installable on virtual machines and real hardware alike, to inspire confidence in the system and be a base for future growth.
+Its goal was to be an self-hosting system, installable on virtual machines and real hardware alike.
+Since then the project has switched to a rolling distribution with nightly stable builds and the Sortix 1.1 milestole release is nearing completion.

 Sortix is free software licensed under the ISC license.
 This website is self-hosted on a Sortix server.